 More uplifting uptempo elements also featured with the accessible pop drive of ‘Falling’ and ‘Subsequently Lost’.
 Her love of BJORK and KATE BUSH however has been maintained, especially with the highly emotive ‘Miss You’ and the dreamy ‘Silver Lining’ which sounded like it could have been a collaboration with MOBY.

 In all, ‘Arrows’ is a true grower of an album in which the obvious passion and vulnerability of the kooky Essex songstress can only attract empathy with Polly World.
-With a busy 2014 ahead of her, POLLY SCATTERGOOD took time out to chat to The Electricity Club about her career so far…
+With a busy 2014 ahead of her, POLLY SCATTERGOOD took time out to chat about her career so far…

 Big uplifting highs next to big lows… my debut album was mainly lows.